 Chatting tips & tricks

 - If a certain task will take a few seconds or a couple of minutes, tell the visitor.
 I’ll often overestimate the time by a little, so that the visitor’s expectations are managed.

 - Ask visitors if they’d like you to find them the help article rather than pointing them to your main support page.
 Not only is it courteous, but it gives you a few precious seconds to check on messages from other visitors.

 - If you’re heading away from your computer for a short while, start winding down chats five minutes before.
 Let your other other operators know.
 This gives your colleagues a few minutes to finish what they’re doing before jumping on chat, and also gives you some time to close out chats.

-- Set yourself to “away” a couple of minutes before you have to leave, so that you don’t receive any new chats and can finish up active conversations.
+- Set yourself to “away” several minutes before you have to leave, so that you don’t receive any new chats and can finish up active conversations.